This content is translated with an automatic translation tool: the text may contain inaccurate information.

 The Park is in direct contact to the north with the Swiss National Park, and to the south with the Trentino Adamello-Brenta Nature Park and the Lombardy Adamello Park: all these parks together make up a vast protected area in the heart of the Alps, covering almost 400,000 hectares.

-The approximately 17,000 hectares of the Trentino sector of the park include the municipalities of Peio, Rabbi and Pellizzano (Val di Sole).
+The approximately 17,000 hectares of the Trentino section of the park include the municipalities of Peio, Rabbi and Pellizzano (Val di Sole).

 In 2016, the consortium that managed the Park, formed by the Ministry of the Environment, the Autonomous Provinces of Trento and Bolzano and the Lombardy Region, was abolished.
 The administrative functions, for the Trentino sector, passed to the Autonomous Province of Trento, which exercises them through the Sustainable Development and Protected Areas Service.